Mango supports rendered raster images with embedded geo-referenced data.

 If you do not want transparency on black No Data pixels, you can:

 - Upload a background polygon and add it as a layer underneath the raster layer, and set the fill colour it black using the basic style.

 - Replace the pixels with a value of 0 to 1, and upload the new version to Mango.

 If your data has white (255,255,255) pixels that you wish to make transparent, please convert these to black pixels using a desktop GIS before uploading to Mango.

-For images that contain original measurements such as elevation models and unenhanced satellite imagery, default styling and contrast stretching will be applied by Mango.
+For images that contain original measurements such as elevation models and un-enhanced satellite imagery, default styling and contrast stretching will be applied by Mango.
 In the case of single band imagery, this will be a black to white color ramp.
-If you wish to control the colors and contrast, you will need to prepare your image in a Desktop GIS prior to upload.
+If you wish to control the colours and contrast, you will need to prepare your image in a Desktop GIS prior to upload.

 - In layer properties → Symbology, set the colors and contrast stretch as you would like them to appear.

 - Right click the layer and choose Data → Export data and set the options as shown in the example below.